-Money laundering and terrorist financing is regulated in Oman by Royal Decree No. 30 of 2016 promulgating the Law of Anti-Money Laundering and Combating the Financing of Terrorism (Oman AML Laws).
+Money laundering and terrorist financing is regulated in Oman by the Oman AML Laws.

-A person will be in breach of anti-money laundering provisions of the Oman AML Laws if they disquise or hide the true nature or source of money which are the proceeds of a crime, or if they possess or use any money which are the proceeds of a crime.
+A person will be in breach of anti-money laundering provisions of the Oman AML Laws if they disguise or hide the true nature or source of money which are the proceeds of a crime, or if they possess or use any money which are the proceeds of a crime.
 A person will be liable for a breach if they know, suspect or ought to know or suspect that money are the proceeds of a crime.